JaewooKim0/go-dreaming-of-adventure/README.md

    - `go run .`

 1. When asked "What do you want to dream about?", answer with something fun.
-   - For example, type: `I want to dream about unicode`
+   - For example, type: `I want to dream about unicode.`